commonmark/commonmark-spec/narrative.md

 There are only a few places where this spec says things that contradict the canonical syntax description:

--   It [allows all puncutation symbols to be backslash-escaped](http://jgm.github.io/stmd/spec.html#backslash-escapes), not just the symbols with special meanings in markdown.
+-   It [allows all punctuation symbols to be backslash-escaped](http://jgm.github.io/stmd/spec.html#backslash-escapes), not just the symbols with special meanings in markdown.
 I found that it was just too hard to remember which symbols could be